-You may already have an inclination towards a medical career already.
 If you’re interested in nursing, for example, it’s definitely a good idea to shadow a nurse.
 However, you may also want to shadow some other healthcare professionals so that you understand the differences between the professions.

 It’s entirely possible for you to be more inspired by a different career.
 Now is the time to explore those options, before you make a commitment.

-If you shadow multiple doctors or healthcare professionals, try to spend a good amount of time with each one so you can see what the day to day life is really like.
+If you shadow multiple doctors or healthcare professionals, try to spend a good amount of time with each one, so you can see what the day-to-day life is really like.
 If you shadow someone for only one day, you may not be getting a broad enough view of their career.

 Keep a notebook with a list of questions, including the ones we list below, and take advantage of the learning opportunity.
 You’ll want to learn as much as you can during this time.

 Healthcare professionals are also scientists, and as a scientist you need to gather all your facts.
-Create a spreadsheet or another document where you can list all the facts about each job you’re interested in, and compare and contrast them.
+Create a spreadsheet or another document where you can list all the relevant facts about each job you’re interested in, and compare and contrast them.